 If you’re a U.S. citizen planning a trip to Europe in the near future, it’s essential to know the rules for using your debit card in Europe.
 You want to be sure you can continue to access your funds while you’re on the trip and avoid having your account flagged as fraud.

-Check the network before you travel.
 If you have a debit card with a Visa or MasterCard logo, you should have a pretty easy time using your debit card in Europe.
 Your debit card will also have the symbol of a debit card network like PLUS, Cirrus, or Maestro.
-When you’re using your debit card at an ATM—which is the best way to get cash when you’re traveling in Europe—check for these symbols to be sure your card is compatible.
+When you’re using your debit card at an ATM—which is often the most convenient and cheapest way to get cash when you’re traveling in Europe—check for these symbols to be sure your card is compatible.

-Confirm the international transaction fees you’ll pay.
 While you have your bank on the phone, it’s helpful to find out the fees you’ll be charged for using your debit card in Europe both for purchases and for withdrawing cash from the ATM.
-Most banks charge a fee for converting your transaction to another currency.
+Many banks charge a fee for converting your transaction to another currency.
 The Euro is most widely used throughout Europe, but a few other countries have their own currency like the British Pound or the Swiss Franc.
 You may pay a flat fee or a percentage of the transaction.
 You’ll need to factor in these foreign transaction fees into your budget so you won’t run out of funds.
 Using a debit card that's great for international travel can help you save on fees.

-Check your daily cash withdrawal limit.
-You’ll want to carry a certain amount of cash with you just in case you’re traveling in places that don’t accept debit cards or you want to avoid paying currency exchange fees on each transaction.
+You’ll want to carry a certain amount of cash with you just in case you’re traveling to places that don’t accept debit cards or you want to avoid paying currency exchange fees on each transaction.
 Check your current daily cash withdrawal limit to confirm it’s high enough for the amount you may withdraw each day.
 If not, ask your bank to raise your withdrawal limit while you’re on the trip.
 You can lower the limit again once you’re back home.

-Pay for purchases in local currency.
-Some merchants may ask if you want to pay for your purchase in U.S. Dollars.
+Some merchants may ask if you want to pay for your purchase in U.S. dollars.
 While it might be easier for you to do the math this way, it’s typically more expensive.
 The merchants essentially charge their own exchange rate which may be much higher than what your bank charges you.
 You can download an exchange rate calculator app to your phone so you can quickly make currency conversions.